restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `true`

-Enabled or disabled the tips
+Enable or disable the tips

 ### restqa.tips.messages

 * **Type:** `array<string>`
 * **Required:** `no`

-Help you to define custom tips.
+Helps you to define custom tips.